THE MERIT SYSTEM

-A pernicious lie that is common in modern society is that there is no truth.
+A terrible lie that is commonly heard today is that there is no truth.
 This is not correct.
 Truth exists, of course.
 If you jump off a cliff, you will fall down.
 That is a truth.
-There may be exceptions, if you are held by a rope, for example, but that does not change the basic truth of jumping off a cliff.
+There may be exceptions, if you are held by a rope, for example, but that does not change the basic truth of what occurs if you jump off a cliff.

 While this may seem like a simplistic example, the principle is the same for everything.
 There is truth in this world.
 As you learn more about a subject, you may have to adjust your understanding of truth, but truth is real.

 Truth converges.
 An important principle that is really a result of the reality of truth is that truth always converges.
-This means that everything do with with a particular subject – meaning the truth about the subject – must correlate and form a whole or a oneness.
+This means that everything having to do with a particular subject – meaning the truth about the subject – must correlate and form a whole or a oneness.

 This means that if one person says the truth is one thing, and another says the truth is something else, there are only two possibilities.
 Either the two people mean the same thing, and it is a semantic problem, or one of the people is wrong.
 For more on this subject, please read Truth on this website.